-The Assessment Cycle, an appendix of the Academic Regulations, clearly states the University's commitments in ensuring the standards and enhancement of quality of its 'assessment for learning'
+The Assessment Cycle, an appendix of the Academic Regulations, clearly states the University's commitments in ensuring the standards and enhancement of quality of its 'assessment for learning' approach.

-approach.
 Marking at the University is based on the SEEC standardised criteria, used by many universities, which help- to ensure marking is transparent, consistent and appropriate to the academic level.
 Internal Verification is carefully planned and External Examiners, at both module and programme level, are appointed in line with the QAA's Advice and Guidance: External Expertise publication.
 External Examiners are explicitly requested to review whether assessment standards meet expected sector reference points.
 This ensures that assessment and marking practices are scrutinised in terms of subject and quality, but also industry relevance and ability to develop employable graduates.
-During 2020-21 the University continued with amended assessment to support students during the national response to the Covid-19 pandemic.
-During this process the principles of maintaining academic integrity, working with external examiners and accrediting bodies, protecting academic progression and achievement, and changing only those things required ensured students achieved programme learning outcomes.
+The University ceased to operate under Force Majeure regulations in September 2021 following 2 years with amended assessment to support students during the national response to the Covid-19 pandemic.
+We did learn lessons from our experience of protecting the principles of maintaining academic integrity, working with external examiners and accrediting bodies protecting academic progression and achievement.
 The University's two tier board of examiners' system places emphasis on both a module's marking practices and assessment profiles as well as the student performance, holistically, on a course.

 Hartpury University was an early adopter of the 'Professional Development for External Examiners' course, now supported by the Office for Students and led by Advance HE.
-The majority of University module leaders have completed this course and Hartpury staff are recognised facilitators of the course.
+Many University module leaders have completed this course and Hartpury staff are recognised facilitators of the course.
 The course has supported the professional development and awareness of sound assessment and marking practices and the role of external examiners within the University.